nculwell/MathStudy/ProbStats.md

   This is, in particular, an introduction to measure theory.
 If you've already covered that adequately in real analysis then you might not need this book.

 - Shiryaev, *Probability*
+- Dudley, *Real Analysis and Probability*

+  A well-regarded introduction to measure theory from a probability perspective.
+  From the introduction:
+  "The first half of the book gives an exposition of real analysis: basic set theory, general topology, measure theory, integration, an introduction to functional analysis in Banach and Hilbert spaces, convex sets and functions, and measure on topological spaces.
+The second half introduces probability based on measure theory, including laws of large numbers, ergodic theorems, the central limit theorem, conditional expectations, and martingale convergence.
+  A chapter on stochastic processes introduces Brownian motion and the Brownian bridge."

 - Schilling, *Measures, Integrals and Martingales*
 - Williams, *Probability with Martingales*

+  Very popular book at the lower end of measure-theoretic probability.

 - Chung, *A Course in Probability Theory*
 - Robert, *The Bayesian Choice: From Decision-Theoretic Foundations to Computational Implementation*
 - Durrett, *Probability: Theory and Examples*